OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Processing

-In the following we describe on a high-level the steps to derive a _Variability-Resolved Service Template_ from a _Variable Service Template_.
+In the following we describe on a high-level the steps to derive a Variability-Resolved Service Template from a Variable Service Template.

 ### Resolve Variability

-To resolve the variability in a _Variable Service Template_ conduct the following steps:
+To resolve the variability in a Variable Service Template conduct the following steps:

-1. Remove all _Node Templates_ which are _not present_.
+1. Remove all Node Templates which are _not present_.
-1. Remove all _Requirement Assignments_ which are _not present_.
+1. Remove all Requirement Assignments which are _not present_.
-1. Remove all _Relationship Templates_ which are not used by any _Requirement Assignment_.
+1. Remove all Relationship Templates which are not used by any Requirement Assignment.
-1. Remove all _Topology Template Inputs_ which are _not present_.
+1. Remove all Topology Template Inputs which are _not present_.
-1. Remove all _Group Templates_ which are _not present_.
+1. Remove all Group Templates which are _not present_.
-1. Remove all _Group Members_ which are _not present_ from _Group Template_.
+1. Remove all Group Members which are _not present_ from Group Template.
-1. Remove all _Policy Templates_ which are _not present_.
+1. Remove all Policy Templates which are _not present_.
-1. Remove all _Policy Targets_ which are _not present_ from _Policy Template_.
+1. Remove all Policy Targets which are _not present_ from Policy Template.
-1. Remove all non-standard elements, e.g., _Variability Definition_, _Variability Groups_, or `conditions` at _Node Templates_.
+1. Remove all non-standard elements, e.g., Variability Definition, Variability Groups, or `conditions` at Node Templates.
-1. Set the _TOSCA Definitions Version_ to `tosca_simple_yaml_1_3`.
+1. Set the TOSCA Definitions Version to `tosca_simple_yaml_1_3`.

 ### Check Element Presence